-They both have classic a straight back, which is a must for me.
-No gimmicks.
-Because of their lightweight both of these knives are excellent for use with a baton.
-Each one a serious working knife for the bush.
+For me, a classic straight back is essential.
+No gimmicks, and because of their lightweight.
+Both of these knives are excellent for use with a baton.
+Each one is a serious working knife for the bush.

-The F1 handle is made of Thermorun, (Trademark) is very comfortable and easy on the hands.
+The F1 handle is made of Thermorun, and very comfortable and easy on the hands.
 Especially if you're not used to carving.

 Mora carving knives

-You do not need to spend a lot of money for a carving knife for practicing survival skills.
-Down the road when you have some carving time behind you, you will have a better idea of the type of knife that fits you best.
-As well as the type of work you use it for the most.
+You do not need to spend a lot of money on a carving knife for practicing survival skills.
+Down the road, when you have some carving time behind you, you will have a clearer idea of the type of knife that fits you best - as well as the type of work you use it for.

-Mora sells, excellent, affordable, knives for day to day carving.
+Mora sells affordable knives for day-to-day carving.
 I recommend these knives especially if you haven't carved for a while.
-A note on Mora's companion series of knives.
-Many of Mora knives do not have a full tang.
-But they still are excellent lightweight carvers.
-These knives are recommended for most of our camps and the Father Son Survival Camp.
+A note on Mora's companion series of knives: many of Mora's knives do not have a full tang.
+But they are excellent lightweight carvers.
+These knives are recommended for most of our camps.

-Mora knives, especially their Bushcraft series, are lightweight.
-So be careful how you treat your Mora blade.
-The edge will chip if used on hard, dry, woods.
+Mora knives, including their Bushcraft series, are lightweight so be careful how you treat your Mora blade.
+The edge will chip if used on dense, dry wood.
 Also do not pry with these lightweight knives.
-Great knives for carving but not for rough treatment.
+These are great knives for carving but not for rough treatment.

 We have been issuing these Mora's for our Teen camp since about 2006.
-The edge of the blades have seen some chipping over the years.
-But with a little sharpening the edges comes back quick.
+The edges of the blades have chipped but with a bit of sharpening the edges come back quickly.

 Knives and manufacturers

 All major knife manufacturers make knives for survival and bushcraft.
-So, check out the manufacturer's I have listed below.
-I also recommend visiting several knife stores in your area and have a look see.
-Listen to what the dealers have to say, but at all costs, stay away from hollow handle knives.
+So, take a look at the manufacturers I have listed below.
+I also recommend visiting several knife stores in your area and checking them out.
+Listen to what the dealers have to say, but at all costs, stay away from hollow-handled knives.

 Kill me a Bar

-A couple of students showed up with Rambo type knives at camp.
+A couple of students showed up with knives that looked like Rambo's at camp.
 They looked like they were ready to take on a Grizz instead of carving wood.
 They soon learned about these types of knives.

-After one minute of carving with these monsters their hands were sore.
-Not far behind, blisters on the horizon.
-Sorry, these are weak knives and cheesy as well.
+After one minute of carving with these monsters, their hands were sore.
+Not far behind, blisters were on the horizon.
+These knives are weak and cheesy.
 If that's all you got.
 More power to you.

-There are times when a heavy knife is appreciated when there is a lot of chopping to make your way through thick jungle.
+There are times when a heavy knife is appreciated when there is a lot of chopping required like when making your way through the thick jungle.